How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 If you answered yes to question 3B, you may not be able to qualify for Italian citizenship by descent.
 If you answered no, you may be able to qualify for Italian citizenship by descent.

 If you answered yes to question 3C, you may be able to undergo a simplified process to gain Italian citizenship.
-If you answered no, you may need to submit all of your family’s vital records going back to your ancestor who was born in Italy.
+If you answered no, you may need to submit all of your family’s vital records going back only 3 generations.

 NOTE: The Supreme Court of Appeal (Civil Court of Appeal, Section I, orders No. 454/2024 and No. 17161/2023) along with the Circular No. 43347, dated 3, October 2024, issued by the Ministry of Interior, have introduced new regulations regarding Italian citizenship.